CloudNationHQ/az-eduvision-tf-aks/100 public cluster cn module/readme.md

-# Example 100 public cluster cn module
+# Exercise 100 public cluster cn module
 ## Goal of this exercise
 This exercise will provision a public Azure Kubernetes Service cluster using the CloudNation module.